WeedMD Inc. (WDDMF) CEO Angelo Tsebelis on Q4 2019 Results - Earnings Call Transcript

 This solid year-over-year and quarter-over-quarter revenue is reflective of our strategy, which emphasizes customer centric initiatives to drive direct-to-consumer sales, stronger margins and cash flows we execute on a commercial plan and we expect it will continue to drive our growth going forward.

 In addition to our record sales growth, we delivered on a number of other strategic accomplishments in 2019.
-Some of these include the launch of our Color Cannabis brand, our outdoor harvest as one of the first in Canada to cultivate cannabis outdoors.
-We harvested a yield of over eight tons of finished product.
+Some of these include the launch of our Color Cannabis brand, our outdoor harvest as one of the first in Canada to cultivate cannabis outdoors we harvested a yield of over eight tons of finished product.
 And I'm happy to report that we just completed planting our second season this week leveraging our experience and learnings from last season.
 We licensed our new 50,000 square foot purpose-built facility specifically designed for our current and future outdoor cannabis operations and processing.

-In addition to this new facility, we were successful in advancing and completing a number of other licensing products with Health Canada, including our sales and automated packaging lines at Strathroy and Aylmer facilities, the licensing and launch of CX Industries, our extraction and processing system in Aylmer, Ontario and research licensed in our Bowmanville facility which enables us to expand our human research capabilities.
+In addition to this new facility, we were successful in advancing and completing a number of other licensing [products] [ph] with Health Canada, including our sales and automated packaging lines at Strathroy and Aylmer facilities, the licensing and launch of CX Industries, our extraction and processing system in Aylmer, Ontario and research license at our Bowmanville facility which enables us to expand our human research capabilities.
 We also finalized the acquisition of our 150-acre property in Strathroy.

 And finally, perhaps our most notable 2019 achievement was the acquisition of Starseed Holdings, which was completed in December.
 For those of you not familiar with the transaction, Starseed is a medically focused cannabis company distributing to ensure patients with coverage under their benefit plans.
-The Starseed merger was a significant achievement for us and mark a major step in our plan to reshape the company into a fully integrated cannabis operator with full processing production, and B2C service platforms.
+The Starseed merger was a significant achievement for us and mark a major step in our plan to reshape the company into a fully integrated cannabis operator with full processing, production, and B2C service platforms.

 First and foremost, Starseed was the perfect complement to WeedMD’s existing high quality cultivation and operations.
 Already widely recognized throughout the cannabis industry for its cultivation, acclaimed genetics library, and one of Canada's first and largest outdoor cannabis harvest, our cultivation costs are among the lowest in the industry.
 Having said that prior to the Starseed acquisition, WeedMD’s business model primarily focused on wholesale LP-to-LP product distribution.